This is the multi-page printable view of this section. Click here to print.

 1 - Android

-A detailed guide on configuring DNS encryption on Android phones from various brands
+Detailed instructions on configuring DNS encryption for various Android phone brands

-Android 9 and above natively supports DNS over TLS (DoT) encryption, protecting DNS queries from eavesdropping and tampering.
+Android 9 and above natively support DNS over TLS (DoT) encryption, protecting DNS queries from eavesdropping and tampering.

 1. Open Settings